machinelearningprodigy/sms-spam-classiifer/README.md

 - **Streamlit Application**: A user-friendly interface for entering and classifying messages.
 - **Text Preprocessing**: A function that cleans and preprocesses the input text to make it suitable for classification.
-- **Machine Learning Model**: A pre-trained model that predicts whether a message is spam or ham.
+- **Machine Learning Model**: A pre-trained model that predicts whether a message is spam or Not Spam.
 - **Vectorizer**: Converts text data into numerical format (Bag of Words) for the model to process.

 ## How It Works